franckysolo/fs-sound/README.md

 ## Listen the sound

-On ubuntu you sox to play the created sound
+On ubuntu you can use sox to play the created sound
 ```
 sudo apt-get install sox
 ```